 One year when I was a kid, my mom gave my brother and I a heads up that Lent was around the corner.
-She was very surprised and a little worried when we were both super excited that the season was coming up soon.
+She was surprised and a worried when we were super excited that the season was coming up soon.
 Living in south Louisiana, Lent coincided with crawfish season, and every Friday night was pretty much the furthest thing from sacrifice you could possibly imagine.
 Naturally, we kids were pumped!
-In his homily for Ash Wednesday our parish priest said that considering our substitutes for meat in Cajun territory, it would be a far greater sacrifice to chow down on a ham sandwich in lieu of ettouffe.
+In his homily for Ash Wednesday one year, our parish priest said that considering our substitutes for meat in Cajun territory, it would be a far greater sacrifice to chow down on a ham sandwich in lieu of ettouffe.

 That year, my mom introduced tuna pasta on Lenten Fridays and needless to say my brother and I weren’t nearly as excited about Lent the following years.